ci1xgk/Fellowship_Webpage/metrics.md

 where Am is the modeled inundated area and Ab in the benchmark inundated area.
 H ranges from 0 (none of the wet benchmark cells are wet in the model data) to 1 (all wet benchmark cells are wet in the model data), examining the model’s tendency toward underprediction of the flood hazard.

-The **False Alarm Ratio (F)** is a measure of model overprediction (i.e., ‘‘false alarms’’):
+The **False Alarm Ratio (F)** indicates the proportion of wet modeled cells that are not wet in the benchmark data:

 ![Image](/Figures/metrics2.PNG)

-where scores range from 0 (no false alarms) to 1 (all false alarms).
+This metric gives an idea of whether the model has the tendency to overpredict flood extent and can range from 0 (no false alarms) to 1 (all false alarms).
 The **Critical Success Index (C)** extends on H and F to create a combined score that penalizes for both underprediction and overprediction:

 ![Image](/Figures/metrics3.PNG)